Conus leobrerai

 Conus leobrerai is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

 The size of the shell varies between 25 mm and 35 mm.
+The shell body is dextrally coiled (right-handed).

 Distribution

-This marine species occurs off the Philippines and the Solomon Islands.
+This marine species occurs off the Philippines and the Solomon Islands, living along the seafloor, shores, tidal areas, marine coral reefs, and the deep seabed.